Bifurcations of a neural network model with symmetry: Excitatory clusters, weight parameters balanced

 The remaining eigenvalues of $D\tilde{F}(\xvec^*)$ are the eigenvalues of $J_3(\xvec)$.
 Following the same procedure as in \cref{sec:I1I2stability} (see \cref{app:C1C2stability} for details), we find that, since we are taking $n_C \geq \alpha$, the eigenvalues of $J_3(\xvec)$ all have negative real part for $g$ close to $g_C$.
 Thus the $C_1/C_2$ branches are initially stable for $1 \leq \beta_C \leq 2$ (see the top panel of \cref{fig:clusterBD1} as well as \cref{fig:clusterBD2}).

-As $g$ is further increased from $g_C$, there is a second symmetric pitchfork bifurcation on each $C_1/C_2$ branch as the eigenvalue $\lambda_I^*(g)$ of $D\tilde{F}(\xvec^*)$ crosses the origin (see bifurcation diagram in \cref{fig:clusterBD1} and \cref{fig:clusterBD2}).
-The behavior at this symmetric pitchfork bifurcation is much the same as in \cref{sec:E1I1}: there is an $I_1/I_2$ branch of solutions for every possible division of the inhibitory cells into exactly two clusters.
-We can characterize these branches using the parameter $\beta = n_{I_1}/n_{I_2}$, as we did in the previous section.
-When $\beta_C = 1$, $x_I = 0$, and this bifurcation takes place at
+As $g$ is further increased from $g_C$, there is a second symmetric pitchfork bifurcation on each $C_1/C_2$ branch as the eigenvalue $\lambda_I^*(g)$ of $D\tilde{F}(\xvec^*)$ with multiplicity $n_I-1$ crosses through the origin (see bifurcation diagram in \cref{fig:clusterBD1} and \cref{fig:clusterBD2}).